Woodland Improvement Grant – Planning – Deer Management Plan

 - use a systematic sampling grid across the whole forest rather than a random sampling framework

 - allow transects to cross habitat types rather than, as before, be forced to stay only in one habitat type

 - use a defecation rate of 16.5 groups per day (SE of +/-4) for all deer species

 You must maintain records of your population assessment survey; these must include GPS plot locations and details.
 The plots must be clearly marked on the ground.
-Forestry Commission Scotland must be notified within seven days of the survey completion, prior to the preparation of the Deer Management Plan, and we may request a copy of the survey for sample checking.
+Scottish Forestry must be notified within seven days of the survey completion, prior to the preparation of the Deer Management Plan, and we may request a copy of the survey for sample checking.